 The same family has been hosting guests at Langaholt since 1978.
-There are 20 rooms, all of which have a private/en-suite bathroom with shower, but in the summer 2017 there will be 40 rooms at Langaholt.
+There are 40 rooms, all of which have a private/en-suite bathroom with shower.
 Many of the rooms offer a splendid view over the ocean or towards Snæfellsjökull Glacier.
 There is free Wi-Fi in the reception area, lounge and restaurant.

 There is also a large campsite area with bathroom facilities, between the guesthouse and the beach.

 Fresh seafood is the key substance in the chef´s specialities.
 The licenced restaurant has a good reputation and is recognised for fish dishes and other delicious seafood meals.

 Beach, golf, swimming, horse riding

 The golden sandy beach next to the guest house is an ideal playground for both young and old and on a warm, sunny summer‘s day the sea can be quite tempting!
 A 9-hole golf course is located next to the shore.
 A horse rental and geothermal swimming pool with mineral-rich, naturally carbonated water are located at Lýsuhóll (3 km).
 The closest village is Ólafsvík, a scenic 33 km drive around the peninsula.

 Snæfellsnes Peninsula – a paradise for outdoor enthusiasts

 Fire, ice and the brutal forces of the ocean have created an adventure playground for visitors.
 More than a thousand years ago lava ran out to sea while waves carved supernatural figures out in rock.
 The peninsula offers countless opportunities for nature explorations along the coast or up into the mountains.
 Regular tours onto the glacier by snowmobile or snowcat are available daily throughout the summer.